 If you are going to get mad at me for writing an honest review, please don’t send me your samples.
 It would be wasting your time and my time.

-Please contact me about your products and where to send them, or with any questions, at email@example.com
+Please contact me about your products and where to send them, or with any questions.

 - Re: Testing products vs tasting: I also review non-food, like GF / grain free cat food, shampoo + other personal hygiene products, and so forth.
 Obviously I won’t be tasting them.
 But I still need them to be safe.
-Shared lines for non-food products are not safe for me.
+Shared lines for non-food products are not safe for me (nor for my gluten free cats).
 Thank you for understanding!

 - I am located in the United States of America.
-Between my site and my blog, I do have followers from around the world.
+Between my blog and my FB page, I do have followers from around the world.
 But please make sure your company can ship perishable products to the US before contacting me. 🙂

 - For non-US companies: If you want me to review a product which is only sold in your country, and does not ship to the US (outside of sending samples to bloggers), please let me know this so that I will only gear my article to residents of the country or countries who are able to purchase/receive your product.
-(Of course, if it’s amazing, I’ll be sad I can’t order it! 🙂 )
+(Of course, if it’s amazing, I’ll be sad I can’t order it! 🙂 But I’ll still review it!)